Speak a word.

 It is too late to realize the Family has found him.
 It is too late to realize the storm is more of their black magic, Seth is already crashing down the embankment…

 An elm stops him in a moment.

 Even as consciousness fades away, Seth snaps a few neon flares.
-Fills the car with a warm pale yellow-green glow.
-Mustn’t let them find him in darkness.
+They fill the car with a warm pale yellow-green glow.
+He mustn’t let them find him in darkness.

-Seth had been careful not to acknowledge Ella until the policewoman pointed to her.
+Seth is always careful not to acknowledge Ella until someone else does first.
 All of the Family have the power not to be seen unless they choose to be seen.
-If he’d acknowledged Ella before the policewoman did, he wasn’t sure what Ella or the police woman might do.
+If he’d acknowledged her before the policewoman did, he wasn’t sure what Ella or the police woman might do.
 Think he was crazy, in the best case.
 Punish him terribly, in the worst.
 Even at six, he knows that there’s no real choice there at all.

-Seth shakes his head, long black mop of hair flying every which way.
+Seth shakes his head, his long black mop of hair flying every which way.

-Seth doesn’t know how he knows Ella isn’t related to him, doesn’t remember much of anything before a few months ago, but he knows Ella isn’t his grandmother.
-He thinks he might have had another family once, a young girl he sometimes dreams is his mother and a ball of fur he’s certain was close to him, but Ella had taken Seth away from them.
+Seth doesn’t know how he knows Ella isn’t related to him, he doesn’t remember much of anything before maybe six months ago, but he knows Ella isn’t his grandmother.
+He thinks he might have had another family once, a young girl with hazel eyes he sometimes dreams is his mother and a ball of fur he’s certain was some kind of pet, but Ella had taken Seth away from them.

 Or taken them away from him.

 Seth supposes it doesn’t matter which way it happened.